SAP Fiori for SAP S/4HANA – Role-Based for App Discovery and Activation

 But what about …

 One thing I don’t worry about too much at this stage is gathering the technical security role ids.
-I can always get those again later following much the same approach…and with 1610 we have a much easier way of creating security roles.
-But that’s for a future blog.
+I can always get those again later following much the same approach…and from 1610 we have a much easier way of creating security roles described in Mass Maintenance of Business Roles for Fiori launchpad.

-ONE LAST TIP: You will definitely need to keep a list of ALL the Apps you are activating… for security authorization, for launchpad customization, and for testing.
+You will definitely need to keep a list of ALL the Apps you are activating… for security authorization, for launchpad customization, and for testing… and for your next upgrade or business change project.